csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

     </style>

 This little style sheet is generic, that is, it applies to every element on the HTML page.
-It says, for example, that \'table td\' (table cells) are to have a yellow sans-serif font on a teal background, and this will apply to every table cell on the page.
+It says, for example, that *table td* (table cells) are to have a yellow sans-serif font on a teal background, and this will apply to every table cell on the page.
 Style sheets can be made more specialized by giving them names.
 But for this kind of application, that is not usually necessary.

 Conclusion
 -----------